D4rk-5ky/Syncerate/commented_code_map.md

 Runs the post-transfer order and uses `ReplicationSummary` to select normal success or warning-success logging and email:

 1. append successful-run text to `.out` when enabled;
-2. MQTT and optional HA notification; JSON mode publishes structured non-retained success status;
+2. Original retained MQTT/optional HA success signals when `Use_MQTT` is enabled, plus independent non-retained JSON success status when `MQTT_JSON_Status` is enabled;
 3. success email;
 4. system action.